collapsed-stacks/startups/questions/5373/project-going-for-years-not-good-enough-product-to-back-up-the-hype-salvage-o.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2015-05-27
 - score: 8

-<p>Probably quit and find something else to do, or oust the folks who aren't working on the project.</p>
+Probably quit and find something else to do, or oust the folks who aren't working on the project.

-<p>Look... it's 11 people, most of them are idle, the team is not shipping in spite of being overstaffed, you're not getting paid because there's no money, and you're evidently not enjoying the situation -- for good reasons.</p>
+Look... it's 11 people, most of them are idle, the team is not shipping in spite of being overstaffed, you're not getting paid because there's no money, and you're evidently not enjoying the situation -- for good reasons.

-<p>You could stop now and call it a day.
+You could stop now and call it a day.
 Not everyone is contributing based on your question.
-Which begs the question: why are you working <em>for</em> them instead of <em>with</em> them if you're not getting paid?</p>
+Which begs the question: why are you working *for* them instead of *with* them if you're not getting paid?

-<p>Alternatively, put that problem forward and suggest you'll quit unless the dead weight gets ousted.
-You might then enjoy the situation a lot more then because you'll be working for yourself <em>with</em> a team that cares.</p>
+Alternatively, put that problem forward and suggest you'll quit unless the dead weight gets ousted.
+You might then enjoy the situation a lot more then because you'll be working for yourself *with* a team that cares.

-<p>And no, you won't be seen badly in the future by potential employers or partners if you quit now.
-You can always say you didn't want to pour more time into a dead project.</p>
+And no, you won't be seen badly in the future by potential employers or partners if you quit now.
+You can always say you didn't want to pour more time into a dead project.

 ## Answer 5380